Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Related Work

 \section{Related Work}

+\paragraph{Gricean Maxims in NLP} Gricean maxims have previously been discussed in NLP. \citet{Bernsen1996Cooperativity} examine the relationship between a new set of maxims for human-bot dialogs and relate them to Gricean maxims.
+They point out that these do not entirely overlap; however, the maxim of Quantity is preserved since unambiguous contributing responses are required in conversations in general. \cite{harabagiu1996testing} attempt to explicitly create an evaluation methodology using sets of primitive rules and WordNet.
+Our approach is different as RUQ is a diagnostic metric.

-\paragraph{Grician Maxims in Dialog Systems} \citet{jwalapuram-2017-evaluating} propose a Gricean human evaluation dialog.
-The evaluator is asked to rate performance on a Likert scale for each category. \citet {qwaider-etal-2017-trentoteam} consider the \textsc{quantity}, \textsc{relation}, and \textsc{manner} maxims in for ranking community question answers.
-They use other NLP tools to evaluate if the response has key elements or named entities (\textsc{quantity/relation}), has high semantic similarity (\textsc{relation}) and includes/excludes positive/negative polarity terms (\textsc{manner}).
+\citet{jwalapuram-2017-evaluating} propose a Gricean dialog evaluation where humans rate performance on a Likert scale for each category. \citet {qwaider-etal-2017-trentoteam} consider the \textsc{quantity}, \textsc{relation}, and \textsc{manner} maxims for ranking community question answers.
+They use other NLP tools to evaluate if the response has key elements or named entities (\textsc{quantity/relation}), has high semantic similarity (\textsc{relation}), and includes/excludes positive/negative polarity terms (\textsc{manner}).

-\paragraph{Chatbot evaluation} As discussed in \autoref{sec:eval}, automatic evaluations for dialog typically measure lexical or semantic similarity between a produced response and a reference, under the assumption that the reference is a good response and responses similar to it will be good as well.
+\paragraph{Chatbot evaluation} Automatic evaluations for dialog typically measure lexical or semantic similarity between a produced response and a reference, under the assumption that the reference is a good response and responses similar to it will be good as well.
 Since there are often multiple valid responses to a prompt, this can be extended to multiple references too.
-In contrast, in this work we compare a model's score of a reference to a model's score of a generic response.
+In contrast, in our work we compare a model's score of a reference to a model's score of a generic response for directed analysis.

-HUSE \cite{hashimoto-etal-2019-unifying} considers the model score combined with human judgements to evaluate diversity and quality, classifying if a response is human- or machine-generated.
-Our work does not consider human judgements, and compares the model score of a generic response to the reference response.
+HUSE \cite{hashimoto-etal-2019-unifying} uses the model score combined with human judgments to evaluate diversity and quality, classifying a response as human- or machine-generated.
+Our work does not require human judgments, and compares the model score of a generic response to the reference response.

+\citet{mehri-eskenazi-2020-unsupervised} also use scoring from a model.
+Whereas that work is using an external model, we propose an intrinsic diagnostic for a particular phenomenon.
+Each serves a different purpose, and an advantage of our method is our analysis does not require an external model, which might not be available in all languages and for all types of text.